Loginistaken/Next-Generation-Road-Safety-Intelligence-System/RSIS mobile.md

 Authentication and privacy use industry practices (hashed passwords, JWT tokens), and the app exchanges ephemeral pseudonymous tokens rather than your real identity.

+Imagine GPS users with BLE connections for back up system.
+This could enable low network areas to auto connet to BLE regonigintion without GPS this enables non-GPS users to interact with Bluetooth.
+We will update mobile app. settings for phones with Bluetooth 5 with protocall updates, warnings up too 500 too 800 feet away with settings change for highway, freeway, curvy road alerts where the user is informed well ahead of time, warned from 700 ft away if traveling at high speeds.

 The sensory inputs — what the phone actually uses

 Your phone has lots of tiny sensors.
 RSIS combines several to build a safety picture: